toponteam/TopOn-OpenApi/en/TopOnOpenAPI_EN.md

 <h2 id='Introduction'>1.
 Introduction</h2>

-In order to improve the realization efficiency of publishers, TopOn provides reporting API.
-This document is the instroction of  API.
-If you need help, please feel free to reach us, thank you!
+In order to improve the monetization efficiency of publishers, TopOn provides the reporting API.
+This document is the detailed instruction of API.
+If you need any assistance, please feel free to reach us.
+Thank you!

 <h2 id='Authentication acquisition'>2.
 Authentication acquisition</h2>

-Before using the batch creation API of TopOn,publisher shall apply to TopOn for publisher_key that can identify the request from the publisher.
-For more detail to apply the authority , please consult the business manager contacted with you.
+Before using the batch creation API of TopOn, publishers shall apply  for publisher_key that can identify the request from the publisher.
+For more details to apply the authority, please consult with the business manager contacted you.

 <h2 id='Authentication check'>3.
 Authentication check</h2>